-1. Foreign governments seeking diplomatic clearance for state aircraft to overfly U.S. territorial airspace or land in the U.S. must obtain a diplomatic clearance number (DCN) issued in advance by the Office of International Security Operations, Bureau of Political Military Affairs (PM/ISO), Department of State.
-The DCN authorizes the aircraft to transit, over fly, or land in the United States and/or its territories, in accordance with the approved itinerary.
+1. Foreign governments seeking diplomatic clearance for state aircraft to transit U.S. territorial airspace or land in the United States must obtain a diplomatic clearance number (DCN) issued in advance by the Office of International Security Operations, Bureau of Political Military Affairs (PM/ISO), Department of State.
+The DCN authorizes the aircraft to transit or land in the United States and/or its territories, in accordance with the approved itinerary.

-2. The U.S. Department of State must also issue diplomatic clearance for foreign aircraft to overfly or land in the Freely Associated States of the Republic of the Marshall Islands, the Republic of Palau, or the Federated States of Micronesia.
-For overflight and landing clearance authorization, foreign governments must submit a formal request to the applicable host nation for approval.
+2. To transit or land in the Freely Associated States of the Republic of the Marshall Islands, the Republic of Palau, or the Federated States of Micronesia, foreign governments must submit a diplomatic request to the applicable host nation for approval.
 The host nation will, in turn, coordinate with the United States Government before responding.
-Due to the extensive coordination, each request must be submitted at least three business days in advance of the aircraft entering the applicable airspace.
+Due to the extensive coordination, each request must be submitted at least three (3) full business days in advance of the aircraft entering the applicable airspace.
 Clearances to transit or land in the Freely Associated States will not be processed via the Diplomatic Clearance Application System (DCAS).
 Final approval rests with the applicable host nation.